phiresky/nmap-log-parse/README.md

     }
     ```

-3. Wait more than 10 minutes.
-Make sure the `logs` file exists and contains an XML document
+3. Wait more than an hour.
+Make sure the `logs` file exists and contains an XML document.
 4. Open `index.html` in a browser.
 You will in most cases need to open it from a server (like a minimal `python3 -m http.server`) because of Cross-Domain security.